 “Attend events and parties as much as you want.
 Go for a chill break the time you can, and travel to neighboring towns with friends to explore cities.”

-“Or say you would read better for the next one and it would balance up, when you fail at a school work.
+“Or say you would read better for the next one and it would balance up when you fail at schoolwork.
 Try all you can to contest your result if you can.
 Or immediately learn the reason you failed, and keep it locked in mind.”

 “The one day or one month you have to read for a test or an exam, just do it.
 It’ll come and it’ll pass, and you’ll be back to having fun with life.”